 What should an employer do if an employee's application for settled status is not successful?

-If an application is refused the applicant can apply again at any time up to 30 June 2021, submitting new information or evidence.
-In some circumstances, the applicant can apply for an administrative review of the decision.
-An employer could consider providing an employee with access to legal assistance for a further application or an administrative review.
-Ultimately, if the employee does not obtain settled or pre-settled status, they will not have the right to work in the UK and will need to apply for immigration permission under an alternative route.
+If an application is refused, the applicant may be able to apply for an administrative review of the decision.
+An employer could consider providing an employee with access to legal assistance for an administrative review.
+Ultimately, if the employee does not obtain settled or pre-settled status, and they do not have the right to work under another immigration route, the employer will need to take steps to end their employment.